Let’s go back on the last year’s conferences and keynotes :

 David Cripps and his amazing Enigma Machine

-David Cripps, Chief Information Security Officer at SETL, will bring his own genuine Enigma machine to Monaco for us to peer at and covet.
-He will regale the fascinating and hilarious tale of how he managed to acquire it.
+David Cripps, Chief Information Security Officer at SETL, brought his own genuine Enigma machine to Monaco for us to peer at and covet.
+He regaled the fascinating and hilarious tale of how he managed to acquire it.

 Thursday 8 November